hcote/TrashTalk/CONTRIBUTE.md

 <a name="modeling"></a>
 ## Step 7: Make Model Changes

-Django manages the database for us.
-Be extremely thoughtful about making changes to models.
-Ensure to migrate any model changes and and commit them to git.
+Django includes database management.
+Be extremely thoughtful when making changes to models.
+Ensure to migrate any model changes and commit them to git.

 ```
 # First edit the models you wish to change/add/remove